| |

 Tips for visiting Swayambhu Temple in Kathmandu, Nepal

-In this post I will go over what Swayambhunath is, how my experience was, and tips for your Nepal travel itinerary.
+I will also go over how my Swayambhunath experience was, and tips for your Nepal travel itinerary.

 A monkey at Swayambhunath, The Monkey Temple in Kathmandu